Results benchmarking study digitization of operations of Italian companies

 • sustainability (environment and people).

-• The research results show that the sample of companies surveyed demonstrates substantial growth in the post-COVID three-year period (2020–2023) across key indicators such as revenue, employees, and, above all, market share.
+• The research results show that the sample of companies surveyed demonstrated substantial growth during the post-COVID three-year period of 2020–2023 in terms of key indicators such as revenue, employees, and, above all, market share.

-• The companies in the sample report a level of digitalization perceived as low in 36.1% of cases, good in 51.1% of cases, and only 9.1% as high and 4.1% as very high.
+• Companies in the sample reported their level of digitalization as low in 36%, good in 51%, and only 9% as high and 4% as very high.
 This trend does not vary significantly based on company size in terms of number of employees

-• Processes are digitized for over 40% of the analyzed sample, and digitization has been planned for over 60%.
-In parallel, dashboards to track KPIs have been implemented and are being planned.
-Digital Transformation, therefore, primarily concerns the adoption of essentially "non-innovative“ management systems such as ERP and MES.
+• Processes have been digitized for over 40% of the sample analyzed, and digitization has been planned for over 60%.
+At the same time, dashboards to track KPIs have been implemented and are being planned.
+Digital transformation, therefore, primarily involves the adoption of essentially "non-innovative“ management systems such as ERP and MES.

-Big Data is implemented in only 12% of the sample analyzed, but nearly 28% of the sample has planned its implementation.
+Big Data has been implemented in only 12% of the sample analyzed, but nearly 28% of the sample analyzed has planned its implementation.

 • The percentage of revenue allocated to investments in process digitization appears limited.
-In fact, over 69% of the companies in the sample invest less than 5% of their revenue in these strategic projects, and in the future, investments will remain at the same budget or see slight growth for 86% of the companies surveyed.
+In fact, over 69% of the companies in the sample invest less than 5% of their revenue in these strategic projects, and in the future, investment budgets will remain unchanged or grow slightly for 86% of the companies surveyed.

 Register to download the full article